CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/08-Load-Balancing-methods.md

    ![ws name.](media/lb24.png)

-18. Now as you can see two session hosts have one Active sessions each.
+18. You can see that both session hosts have one Active sessions each.

    ![ws name.](media/lb47.png)

-> **Note:** This shows how users are divided into 2 different session host under *Breadth first load balancing methods*.
+> **Note:** This shows how users are distributed among different session hosts under *Breadth-first load balancing method*.

 19. Open both the session hosts one-by-one.
 You can see the user logged in to that session host.
 Now click on **Log off all active users** button to log off the user.
 At last, click on **X** icon on the top right corner to return to the session host page.